-- Students in grades 3-5 are required to complete Art, Music, Physical Education, and Health. - Students in grades 6 and 7 are only required to complete one year of Fine Arts, two years of Physical Education, and 1.5 years of Health. - Third Party: If a Third-Party course is not passed, students cannot take another Third-Party course. - Summer school is not provided at LSOA.
+- Students in grades 3-5 are required to complete Art, Music, Physical Education, and Health. - Students in grades 6 through 8 are only required to complete one year of Fine Arts, two years of Physical Education, and 1.5 years of Health. - Students in grades 7 and 8 are provided with the opportunity to participate in career and college preparatory courses.
+These courses are not required and placement in such courses is selected as an optional elective course. - Third Party: If a Third-Party course is not passed, students cannot take another Third-Party course.

+- Summer school is not provided at LSOA.
 All courses taken during the summer require prior counselor approval in writing and may or may not count toward Texas graduation requirements. - Do not choose a school for summer school or course without first discussing with LSOA counselor.